EECS150/fpga_labs_sp22/lab2/spec/spec.md

 Join our [class Slack workspace](https://piazza.com/class/ksp46zb1zfq1u4?cid=50).
 We will open a channel for you to ask questions live during each FPGA lab session.

+## If you are using your local Windows Vivado

+### Create a project in Vivado for this lab
+1. In the Vivado launcher, create a new project, select "RTL project".
+2. Add all ".v" files in the "lab2/src/" folder as "design sources", add all ".v" files in the "lab2/sim/" folder as "simulation sources", and add the ".xdc" file in the "lab2/src/" folder as "constraints".
+3. Select the pynq-z1 board. **Make sure you have Pynq-z1 board support.** If you don’t have pynq-z1 board support, you could download: https://github.com/cathalmccabe/pynq-z1_board_files, then you can paste this pynq_z1 folder to {Vivado install directory}/data/boards/board_files/ (you need to manually create /board_files folder under /boards if you don’t see one)

+### Some simulation and synthesis steps will be different from Linux
+1. We will use the GUI Vivado to do simulation, synthesis, implementation, bitstream generating and programming, **not the makefile**.
+2. Vivado doesn't recognize some code in the testbenches, and those need to be commented out (see below)

 ## A Structural and Behavioral Adder Design